osuosl-cookbooks/osl-resources/documentation/osl_fakenic.md

 end
 ```

-Create dummy interface with all properties.
+Create dummy interface with all properties:

 ```ruby
 osl_fakenic 'eth2' do